 The Porter B. Byrum School of Business undergraduate programs in accounting, finance, management and marketing, as well as its Master of Business Administration, are accredited by the Accreditation Council for Business Schools and Programs (http://www.acbsp.org).

 Wingate University offers a nationally accredited Master of Business Administration program.
 Click here to learn more about the MBA program.

 Wingate University's Master's Degree in Accounting is designed for students who are interested in becoming a CPA.
 Whether you are an accounting major, business major or earned another degree, our program can provide the preparation you need to take the CPA exam and obtain the premier professional credential in the accounting field.

 Bachelor of Arts or Bachelor of Science degrees are offered in accounting, finance, management and marketing.
 Minors are also offered in each of these areas and economics.
-An evening Master of Business Administration is offered at Wingate's Matthews Campus on the outskirts of Charlotte.
+An evening Master of Business Administration is offered at Wingate's Ballantyne Campus in the heart of the Ballantyne Corporate Park in Charlotte.
 This program is designed for students who have two or more years of business experience.